 The new Working Conditions Act came into force on 1 January 2007.
-As at the concluding of the Collective Labour Agreement for Dutch Universities for a term from 1 September 2007 to 1 March 2010, a representative working group is looking into the possibility of drawing up a sector level working conditions catalogue.
-The parties to the Collective Labour Agreement are of the opinion that more attention should be devoted to work pressure in such a catalogue.
+As at the concluding of the collective agreement for Dutch Universities for a term from 1

+September 2007 to 1 March 2010, a representative working group is looking into the possibility of drawing up a sector-level working conditions catalogue.
+The parties to the collective agreement are of the opinion that more attention should be devoted to work pressure in such a catalogue.